Vizzuality/vizzuality/content/projects/nyc-dashboard.md

     -   text_right:
             title: Never miss a beat
             description: In a city that never sleeps, situations can arise and change fast.
 With this in mind, we made it easy for city employees to set up alerts that will ensure they never miss a thing.
 A few clicks is all that’s needed to set up email notifications that will be sent every time a specific indicator changes or passes a certain threshold.
-When information needs to be shared, that’s easy to do too—a simple press and hold on the relevant data will pop open a ready-to-send email.
+When information needs to be shared, that’s easy to do too: a simple press and hold on the relevant data will pop open a ready-to-send email.
             image: nyc-ind-green.png

     -   blocks: